oracle/macaron/docs/source/pages/using.rst

 Macaron's policy engine accepts policies specified in `Datalog <https://en.wikipedia.org/wiki/Datalog>`_.
 An example policy can verify if a project and all its dependencies pass certain checks.
 We use `Soufflé <https://souffle-lang.github.io/index.html>`_ as the Datalog engine in Macaron.
 Once you run the checks on a target project as described :ref:`here <analyze-action>`, the check results will be stored in ``macaron.db`` in the output directory.
+We pass the check results to the policy engine by providing the path to ``macaron.db`` together with a Datalog policy file to be validated by the policy engine.
-Because the check results of different software components can be stored in the database at ``macaron.db``, we must specify the target software component in the Datalog policy file to be enforced by the policy engine.
-There are two ways that we can specify the target software component in the Datalog policy file:
+In the Datalog policy file, we must specify the identifier for the target software component that we are interested in to validate the policy against.
+These are two ways to specify the target software component in the Datalog policy file:

 #.
 Using the complete name of the target component (e.g. ``github.com/oracle-quickstart/oci-micronaut``)
 #.
 Using the PURL string of the target component (e.g. ``pkg:github.com/oracle-quickstart/oci-micronaut@<commit_sha>``).

-However, the two methods would mostly share the same policy definition in the Datalog files.

 We use `Micronaut MuShop <https://github.com/oracle-quickstart/oci-micronaut>`_ project as a case study to show how to run the policy engine.
 Micronaut MuShop is a cloud-native microservices example for Oracle Cloud Infrastructure.
 When we run Macaron on the Micronaut MuShop GitHub